jyizheng/CobbleDB/README.md

 Verified features
 - Take advantage of the rapid advacement of verification techniques to implement provable features (crash consitency, liveness, etc)

+Minimize human-labor
+- Try program systheis technique as much as possible

 # Reference

 [1] Using lightweight formal methods to validate a key-value storage node in Amazon S3